bright/new-www/_posts/2018-02-09-from-react-to-react-redux-in-a-few-steps.md

 }
 ```

-In really simplified case we will have one reducer that handles our whole state, but in bigger apps we will have combined reducers that only take a part of the application state as first parameter.
+In really simplified case we will have one reducer that handles our whole state, but in bigger apps we will have combined reducers that only take a part of the application state as a first parameter.
 The part that they know how to handle.
 `UPDATE_NUMBERS` is the action type that we sent from our BigBossParent component.
 Let's take a look at `mapDispatchToProps` once again:

 ``` js